 4. Ensures you have enough units to fulfill orders

-Inventory control impacts your sales, operations, customer satisfaction, and bottom line.
+Inventory control impacts your inbound and outbound logistics processes, sales, operations, customer satisfaction, and bottom line.
 Having an inventory control system in place helps refine your operations and understand the best cadence for purchase orders.
-Here are the key components.
+Here are the best practices for efficient inventory control.

 Reorder points establish the stock level at which you need to order more inventory to prevent stockouts.
 This is done for each individual SKU since some products will be hot sellers and others will rarely sell.
-Automating this process means less manual monitoring and more timely ordering.
+Automated re-ordering means less manual monitoring and more timely ordering.

-Quality control helps you stay on top of suppliers, monitor each batch of inventory, make better decisions around future purchase orders, keep customers happy, and meet any regulatory requirements.
+Order quality control helps you stay on top of suppliers, monitor each batch of inventory, make better decisions around future sales orders, keep customers happy, and meet any regulatory requirements.
 Inventory control makes quality control a lot easier.
-When you know exactly how many units you have and where each unite of inventory is located, you can react in the event of a product recall.
+When you know exactly how many units you have and where each unit of inventory is located, you can react in the event of a product recall.
 You can also cross-reference that your records match up to actuals.

-Whether you run a seasonal business or a high-growth brand, your inventory needs will change throughout the year.
+Whether you run a seasonal business or a high-growth brand, inventory optimization is important as your inventory needs will change throughout the year.
 For example, an apparel company will likely not stock winter coats in early summer since it wouldn’t be cost-effective.
 However, some clothing items will need to be stocked year round like jeans or t-shirts.
 Non-stocked items, or those that will be sold on an inconsistent basis, will require a different process of inventory control.